A Parent’s Guide to Fraternity and Sorority Life

 Hazing and Substance Use

 Physical and mental hazing is banned by the university, the international fraternal organizations, and by the laws of the state of Virginia.
-Fortunately, fraternities and sororities at Virginia Tech recognize that hazing has no place in their organizations.
-Hazing will not be tolerated at Virginia Tech.
+Fraternities and sororities at Virginia Tech recognize that hazing has no place in their organizations and that it will not be tolerated at Virginia Tech.
+We facilitate regular discussions with chapter about how a hazing-free experience creates stronger, better, and more quality fraternities/sororities.

 In addition to the organization’s philanthropic, social, and recreational functions, group meetings and other activities, such as study hours and service events, sometimes members are participating in fraternity and sorority life between about four to eight hours per week.
 Some organizations require more time than others.
-Be sure to ask questions regarding time commitments during the formal and informal recruitment programs.
+Be sure to ask questions regarding time commitments during the formal and informal recruitment/intake programs.
+A member's time commitment is complete dependant on what they would like to gain from their membership and leadership in a chapter.

 Service: Each semester our fraternity and sorority members here and across the country participate in a wide variety of community service projects.
 These projects take many forms and benefit many worthy causes like the Susan G. Komen Breast Cancer Foundation, the March of Dimes, the American Red Cross, the Montgomery County Humane Society, and the St. Jude Children’s Research Hospital.

 Leadership: Fraternities and sororities provide ample opportunities for students to gain leadership skills that they often cannot find anywhere else during their collegiate years.
 Collegiate fraternal organizations are self-governing, self-running communities, so committee members and chapter officers are responsible for the operation of the chapter.
-Fraternity and Sorority Life also offers opportunities to attend regional and leadership conferences like the Association of Fraternal Leadership and Values Conference (AFLV), National Fraternity and Sorority Leadership Conventions and Conferences, and national leadership institutes like the Undergraduate Interfraternity Institute (UIFI).
+Fraternity and Sorority Life at Virgnia Tech has built its program on leadership education and our Fraternal Leaders Institute series consists of several programs available to members.
+We also offer opportunities to attend regional and leadership conferences like the Association of Fraternal Leadership and Values Conference (AFLV), National Fraternity and Sorority Leadership Conventions and Conferences, and national leadership institutes like the Undergraduate Interfraternity Institute (UIFI).
 Collegiate fraternal organizations also encourage members to hold leadership positions in organizations outside of the chapter.

 Brotherhood/Sisterhood: The friendships that your son or daughter will experience in a fraternal organization are invaluable.
 Being initiated into a fraternity or sorority is life-time membership that comes with a family away from home and a constant support group not just during college, but forever.